-Supervisors and Department Heads must refer all discrimination, harassment or retaliation complaints (whether written or verbal) to the Village EEO, along with a completed complaint form (if one exists).
-Failure to do so may result in disciplinary action up to and including termination.
+Supervisors and Department Heads must refer all discrimination, harassment or retaliation complaints to the Village EEO, along with a completed complaint form.

 In addition, supervisors must report the complaint to the Department Head.
 This includes any conduct of which they may be aware even if no report or complaint has been made.